tue-alga/cartocrow/wwwroot/CONTRIBUTE.md

 ## Framework

 Note that there are several widely used frameworks that can be used to make it easier to build and maintain the website, such as React, Vue, and Angular.
-This website does not use these frameworks to keep it lightweight, but they are definately worth considering before the website becomes large.
+This website does not use these frameworks to keep it lightweight, but they are definitely worth considering before the website becomes large.

+## Directory structure

+This directory contains the example website.
+Subdirectories are organized as follows:

+- bin : native (server-side C++) applications.
+- data : data stores such as databases.
+- html : doxygen-generated HTML documentation.
+- include : source code for native applications.
+- latex : doxygen-generated LaTeX documentation.
+- lib : native (server-side C++) libraries.
+- page : referenced webpages.
+- res : webpage resources like images and icons.
+- script : javascript and other (client-side) scripts.
+- style : stylesheets.

+# Connection to library

+This website uses as a back-end the library shipped in this repository.
+These two are connected using PHP scripts built when building the library and copied to the script directory when the library is installed.
+Note that each application included in the library provides its own PHP script, because this reduces security risks by enforcing absolute paths.

+Each PHP script can be called by POST request, while providing any relevant usage parameters and data.
+The script will return the contents of an SVG file to replace the current map in the website.

 ## Style